English

 To ensure the success of an equity alliance, consider these strategies:

-• Performance Metrics: Define key performance indicators (KPIs) to measure the success of the alliance and make necessary adjustments.
+• Performance Metrics: Define key performance indicators (KPIs) to measure the success of the alliance.
+Regular assessment against these metrics allows for timely adjustments and ensures that both parties remain aligned with their goals.

 Examples of Equity Alliances